Table of Contents

 4. Compensate Competitively (And Not Just When Hiring)

-“HR specialists say top talent expect to be rewarded for staying — and rightly so — and not feel like all the bonus pay is going only to new workers.”
-In an interview with CIO.com Grayson Williams, Red Hat’s vice president of enterprise applications advocates “regularly reviewing existing workers’ pay to make sure it’s fair and competitive as well as equitable….”
+“HR specialists say top talent expect to be rewarded for staying—and rightly so—and not feel like all the bonus pay is going only to new workers.”
+In an interview with CIO.com, Red Hat’s vice president of enterprise applications advocates “regularly reviewing existing workers’ pay to make sure it’s fair and competitive as well as equitable….”

-Human capital management software company Ceridian has also noted how “millennial and Gen Z workforces are assessing comparative salaries frequently – meaning they have a good idea of what makes for fair compensation.”
+Human capital management software company Ceridian also noted how “millennial and Gen Z workforces are assessing comparative salaries frequently–meaning they have a good idea of what makes for fair compensation.”
 Transparency around how compensation is structured and how pay decisions are made is fast becoming a priority for all organizations.

 5. Be Flexible